 - Encourage pool operators to take steps known to kill germs that cause RWIs.

 Awareness of recreational water illnesses and healthy swimming behaviors play an important role in stopping the spread of RWIs.
 Germs on swimmers' bodies end up in the water and can make other people sick.
 Cryptosporidium and other germs that cause diarrheal illness can be spread when swimmers swallow water contaminated by a person with diarrhea.
 Even healthy swimmers can get sick from RWIs, but the young, elderly, pregnant women and immunosuppressed persons are especially at risk.

 Recreational water sites are important places for exercise and leisure.
 The Health Department and the Centers for Disease Control and Prevention urge swimmers to continue to enjoy swimming, but only after adopting healthy swimming behaviors to reduce the risk of getting sick due to a recreational water illness, and to prevent other swimmers from getting sick.

 Healthy Swimming at NYC Beaches:

 Do not swim in areas where there are no lifeguards or when a beach is under an advisory or closure.
-To find out if a NYC beach is "Open for Swimming and Bathing," "Under Advisory," "Closed" call 311 or visit the NYC Area Beaches Website.
+To find out if a NYC beach is "Open for Swimming and Wading," "Under Advisory," or "Closed" call 311, text Beach to 877-877 or visit the NYC Area Beaches Website.